eoniclabs/MethodCache/README.md

 });
 ```

+> ℹ️ **Observability**: Metrics are disabled by default via the `NullCacheMetricsProvider`.
+Call `services.AddConsoleCacheMetrics()` (or register your own provider) whenever you need hit/miss logging during development.

 That's it – the source generator emits decorators, `ICacheManager` handles storage, and you retain clean business code.

 ### ✨ Alternative: New Method Chaining API